goperreault/goperreault.github.io/proj_gpeligne15.md

 layout: default
 ---
 # The Grand Paris Express around Paris, Line 15
 Small project that draws the intended line around the city of Paris.
-It compares the line to the metro lines and RER lines, as this new lines would prove to connect these existing systems.
+It compares the line to the metro lines and RER lines, as this new lines will connect the existing system.
 <div id="mapid" style="width: 600px; height: 400px">
       <script>
             var map = L.map('mapid').setView([48.854908, 2.387671], 11);